The incestuous relations among containers orchestration tools

 This time I am going to try to use quotes, tweets, slide screenshots as much as possible and avoid my usual boring text rants.
 I believe you can draw your own conclusions in the end (but I’ll give you a hint).

-If you thought this previous post of mine was a mess, wait to read watch this.
+If you thought this previous post of mine was a mess, wait to

 First off I’d like to thank Ken for suggesting a proper title for this post to avoid me sounding like a pervert: